JuliaDataCubes/EarthDataLab.jl/docs/src/analysis.md

 2. The function `f` has at least `N_out + N_in` arguments, where so its signature is `f(xout1, xout2, .... ,xoutN, xin1, xin2, ... xinN, addargs...; kwargs...)`
 3. Every input array of `f` will be a slice of an input data cube.
 The user specifies the axes that will be used for slicing by creating an [`InDims`](@ref) object for every input cube object and passing it to the [`mapCube`](@ref) function.
 4. The dimensions of every output array have to be specified by the user by creating an [`OutDims`](@ref) object for every output cube and passing it to the [`mapCube`](@ref) function.
 5. The input data cubes may have additional dimensions which are not used for slicing, these will be iterated over and the function `f` will be called repeatedly for every slice.
 If there are multiple input cubes, and contain additional axes of the same name, they are required to have the same axis elements, so that these elements are matched in the loop.
-If different input cubes have differently named additional axes, their oputer product will be applied and the axes will all be added to the output cubes.
+If different input cubes have differently named additional axes, their outer product will be applied and the axes will all be added to the output cubes.

 ### A minimal example